AlheLandsFranz/vue-events-list/README.md

 # vue-events-list
-I did this project while I was learning about Vue.js.
+I made this project while learning about Vue.js with the geniuses at VueMastery.